LifeChangingSchool/lcs-website/content/course-content/week1.md

 ---
 title: Week 1
 ---
 The updated online curriculum includes:

-- foundational thinking in entrepreneurship
+* Foundational thinking in lean entrepreneurship
-- basics of web development (no prior experience required)
+* Basics of social entrepreneurship
-- tenets of best design practice.
+* Tenets of best design practice
+* The Lean Model Canvas
+* How to conduct customer interviews